How to Add Xdebug to the Official Docker WordPress Image

 Without this directive, you might have problems with locally installed themes or plugins.

-Please see this detailed explanation on why this directive is necessary in the local development environment.
+Please see the detailed explanation of why this directive is necessary in the local development environment.

-After all these changes, if you run the docker-compose with
+After all these changes, if you run the compose.yaml with

 docker compose up -d

-, you will get the containers for WordPress + Xdebug and for MySQL up and running.
+, you’ll get the WordPress + Xdebug and MySQL containers up and running.

 Please notice: If you have an old version of Docker, the command docker compose may not be available to you.
 In this case, you would need to install docker-compose.
-And use the command docker-compose in place of docker compose in the Linux terminal.
+And use the command “docker-compose” in place of “docker compose” in the Linux terminal.
+Also, you may need to rename your compose.yaml files into docker-compose.yml files.

 If you need to rebuild the WordPress image for any reason (for example, you’ve changed the version of wordpress in the Dockerfile), you could run the command: